KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Buttons-Article.md

 You can also use the **.keyboardButton** view modifier to convert any view to a keyboard button.

-These button components can be styled with the ``KeyboardStyle/Button`` style, and the other button-specific styles.
+These button components can be styled with ``KeyboardButton/ButtonStyle``, and the other button-specific styles.